aminehaddad/django-environment-in-vagrant/README.md

 ## Setting up a Django project

-Create a new Django project:
+Create a new Django project.
+Pay attention to the `.` at the end of that command if you did `cd site`:

-	`django-admin.py startproject my_site .` (pay attention to the . at the end of that command)
+	django-admin.py startproject my_site .

 Setup the database models and, if used, run migrations: